 - The mutual fund division gains market share.

-- However, banking is a competitive and slow growing business.
-In addition, there is headwind from low interest rates.
+- However, banking is a competitive and slow-growing business.
+In addition, there is a headwind from low interest rates.

 Good investments don’t have to be original or very exhaustive.
 I believe these five charts from Handelsbanken’s 2019 annual report summarize pretty well the advantages Handelsbanken has over its peers: